midhunkalarikkal/FullDomain/Notes/Nodejs.md

 CORS
 -----
 Cross origin resource sharing
-CORS stands for Cross-Origin Resource Sharing.
-It is a security feature implemented by web browsers to control how web pages in one domain can request and interact with resources hosted on another domain.
+CORS is a security feature implemented by web browsers to control how web pages in one domain can request and interact with resources hosted on another domain.

 first preflight request from client to server then a option acknowledgment from server to client